Fuchs’ Corneal Dystrophy

 PKP – Penetrating Keratoplasty

-Descemets Stripping Endothelial Keratoplasty (DSEK), is a type of corneal transplant which only replaces small layer of the cornea, called the endothelium.
+Descemet’s Stripping Endothelial Keratoplasty (DSEK), is a type of corneal transplant that only replaces a small layer of the cornea, called the endothelium.
 This surgery is considered safer and more effective than PKP for many patients.
 The recovery time is also significantly shorter.

 If you have been diagnosed with Fuchs’ dystrophy and would like to explore your treatment options, visit our corneal eye doctors at Eye Associates of New Mexico.
 We have plenty of convenient locations.
 Call us today or schedule a consultation online!